danielcpan/react-query-async/README.md

   - Out of the box it is defaulted to support [react-query](https://www.npmjs.com/package/react-query) however see Examples to configure to [swr](https://www.npmjs.com/package/swr), [@apollo/graphql](https://www.npmjs.com/package/@apollo/graphql) or any custom hook!

-  - Any custom hook supported as long as it returns:
+  - Any custom hook supported as long as operations is reduced to:

     - isLoading
     - hasError